bstefanescu/qutejs/components/spinner-2dots/README.md

 # Qute Spinner Component (@qutejs/spinner)

-The **[Qute](https://qutejs.org)** spinner component.
-This package implements a CSS spinner similar to the [material design circular progress indicator](https://material.io/components/progress-indicators/#circular-progress-indicators).
-The spinner works in IE10+.

-The spinner component is customizable, so you can completely change the appearance through spinner plugins.
- Look at the [@qutejs/spinner-ellipsis](https://www.npmjs.com/package/@qutejs/spinner-ellipsis) project as an example.
+A **[Qute](https://qutejs.org)** spinner plugin implementing a pure CSS spinner.

-The spinner is inspired from the https://loading.io/css/ project.
+The spinner is based on the https://github.com/tobiasahlin/SpinKit project.

 Qute is a **reactive component model** designed for **plain old javascript** lovers.